Camp Tapawingo’s Commitment to Diversity, Equity & Inclusion

 - Staffing: We will widely share all job openings in various settings, including with community agencies serving diverse populations.
 Currently, an audit of Camp Tapawingo’s operational and administrative processes is underway to remove any barriers to entry for prospective staff, which includes a review of our interview process.

 - Training/Professional Development: All staff, including both year-round and sessional staff, will participate in training on implicit bias, racism, micro-aggressions, and harassment before camp begins.
 Topics will range from unconscious bias to cultural safety and inclusion in the workplace.

 - Behaviour: Bullying, discrimination, harassment or any other harmful behaviour towards children, staff or parents will not be tolerated at Camp Tapawingo.
 We are committed to a Camp environment where everyone feels safe.

 - Program accessibility: We will develop and implement culturally appropriate, inclusive programs and activities geared to the needs of our campers.
-For the 2022 season, we will increase opportunities for families to come to Camp together and have introduced a new program for younger siblings of older campers to attend a four-day adventure.
+For the 2023 season, we are offering a 5 day camp program for campers of all ages to increase accessibility for campers.

 - Content: Our marketing content is actively being evaluated to uncover any concerns and ensure every camper feels welcomed and seen.

 - Partnerships: To strengthen our capacity to serve diverse populations at Camp, we will collaborate with key community stakeholders and Camp constituents to identify and develop strategies to improve access and participation for all campers and staff.